 Holy Cow is Macdonald’s often hilarious chronicle of her adventures in a land of chaos and contradiction, of encounters with Hinduism, Islam and Jainism, Sufis, Sikhs, Parsis and Christians and a kaleidoscope of yogis, swamis and Bollywood stars.
 From spiritual retreats and crumbling nirvanas to war zones and New Delhi nightclubs, it is a journey that only a woman on a mission to save her soul, her love life—and her sanity—can survive.

 12. Across Many Mountains by Yangzom Brauen

-When the Chinese invaded, Brauen’s mother and grandmother were forced to flee from their Tibetan homeland, traveling across the frozen Himayalas to freedom.
+When the Chinese invaded, Brauen’s mother and grandmother were forced to flee from their Tibetan homeland, travelling across the frozen Himalayas to freedom.
 In this powerful, poetic, global memoir Brauen tells how the lives of three generations of Tibetan women were forever changed.